DaveMielke/NBP/b2g/ui/doc/introduction.rst

 * The Dot7 key is often referred to as the Backspace key.
 * The Dot8 key is often referred to as the Enter key.

-The square with a small, round button in the middle, in between dots 1 and 4, is the five-key D-Pad (directional pad).
+The square with a small, round button in the middle, in between the Dot1 and Dot4 keys, is the five-key D-Pad (directional pad).
 Its four edges are the Up, Down, Left, and Right keys.
 The button in the middle is the Center key.

-The long, rectangular key in front of dot 1, the D-Pad, and dot 4 is the Space key (or bar).
+The long, rectangular key in front of the Dot1 key, the D-Pad, and the Dot4 key is the Space key (or bar).

 The braille display (20 eight-dot cells) is at the front of the top.
 There's a small, round button just behind each cell - these are the